moxie-coder/FNF-Shadow-Engine/README.md

 - PlayState has `changeNoteSkin` for easy in-game note skin changing
 - Play as Opponent (not implemented for Gameplay Changers yet)
 - Stripped to only have Test song and some characters
-- VSync and Pop Up Scor Option
+- VSync and Pop Up Score Option

 Discord server: https://discord.gg/krFK9WWYHg